Raniksingh/database-assessment/scripts/collector/sqlserver/README.txt

                     -CollectionUserPass  ** Specified if a custom username will be used or
                     -useDefaultCreds  ** Specify if default credentials coded in the app should be used

+            Run .\CreateUserForAssessmentWithSQLAuth.bat help to view the usage

             - CreateUserForAssessmentWithWindowsAuth.bat
                 The following parameters can be specified:
                     -collectionUserName  ** Specified if a custom username will be used -CollectionUserPass  ** Specified if a custom username will be used or
                     -useDefaultCreds  ** Specify if default credentials coded in the app should be used

+             Run .\CreateUserForAssessmentWithWindowsAuth.bat help to view the usage

 3. Execution
 ------------